BodhiDev/Desktitle2.0/README.md

 This module is part of our current project to restore to functioning all broken e17 modues we know about.
 These modules can be broken by enlightenment code changes or EFL API changes.

 Donations to [Bodhi Linux](https://www.bodhilinux.com/donate/) would be greatly appreciated and keep our distro moving along.
 But if you like the work we do for Bodhi and wish to see more of it, we'd be happy about a donation.
-You can either donate via [PayPal](https://www.paypal.com/paypalme/rbtylee) or [Liberapay](https://liberapay.com/ylee/).
+You can either donate via [PayPal](https://www.paypal.com/paypalme/rbtylee).

 # License

 This software is released under the same License used in alot of the other Enlightenment projects.
 It is a custom license but fully Open Source.
-Please see the included [COPYING](https://github.com/rbtylee/launcher-spellchecker/blob/master/COPYING) file and for a less legalese explanation [COPYING-PLAIN](https://github.com/rbtylee/launcher-spellchecker/blob/master/COPYING-PLAIN).
+Please see the included [COPYING](https://github.com/BodhiDev/Desktitle2.0/blob/master/COPYING) file and for a less legalese explanation [COPYING-PLAIN](https://github.com/BodhiDev/Desktitle2.0/blob/master/COPYING-PLAIN).

 Simply put, this software is free to use, modify and redistribute as you see fit.
 I do ask that you keep the copyright notice the same in any modifications.